CRT-3005/SOAR-EDR/README.md

 - How to add LimaCharlie endpoint onto Windows Server.
 - How to inspect events generated from the server in LimaCharlie.
 - How to install LaZagne and then creating a specific rule to check processes relating to LaZagne.
-- How to create Webhook link between LimaCharlie and Tines.
+- Using Tines to create links between LimaCharlie and Slack.
 - How to generate alerts on Slack.
--
+- Setting up trigger links on Tines.

 ## Tools Used

 - LimaCharlie